alephium/www/src/content/blog/2023-08-02_TechTalk--11---How-to-onboard-the-next-billion-people-to-crypto--d1f4904b3eea/index.md

 description: 'Mikaël Vaivre is Alephium’s lead front-end developer, and he’s been the guest of our TechTalk #11!
 While Mika is fairly discreet, and…'
 ---

-Mikaël Vaivre is Alephium’s lead front-end developer, and he’s been the guest of our TechTalk \#11!
-While Mika is fairly discreet, and…

----

 ### TechTalk \#11 — How to onboard the next billion people to crypto?

 <figure id="d0a4" class="graf graf--figure graf-after--h3">